-- Spiral-bound blank sketchbook

-- Ruled notebook

-- Stockmar Beeswax block crayons
+- 8.5" x 11" spiral-bound blank sketchbook - Stockmar Beeswax Block Crayons

 Students will frequently respond to what they've read through art.
 In order for there to be continuity in the materials used by the students, the instructor has chose these block crayons, which are conducive to guided drawings.